 It seems reasonable that if we are able to supply enough fuel for idle and introduce a little more for slightly higher speeds, this isn’t going to be enough for cruising speeds.
 Here we are talking about Classic Cars Carburetor Main Metering System.

 So, we need an additional fuel passage.
-Besides, we haven’t even made use of the venturi effect which we spent so much time discussing.
+Besides, we haven’t even made use of the venture effect which we spent so much time discussing.

 The main metering system controls the economy range of the carburetor.